XCP-ng system requirements

 # Heterogeneous pools

-Heterogeneous pool creation is made possible by using technologies in Intel (FlexMigration) and AMD (Extended Migration) CPUs that provide CPU masking or leveling.
+Heterogeneous pool creation is made possible by using technologies in Intel (FlexMigration) and AMD (Extended Migration) CPUs that provide CPU masking or levelling.
 These features allow a CPU to be configured to appear as providing a different make, model, or feature set than it actually does.
 These capabilities enable you to create pools of hosts with different CPUs but still safely support live migrations.